telerik/ajax-docs/controls/menu/data-binding/web-service-binding.md

 * Set the **UseHttpGet** sub-property to *True* to change the default HTTP method (**POST)**.
 This property is added in Q1 2009 release

->note The **WebServiceSettings** property is global to the **RadMenu** object.
+>tip The **WebServiceSettings** property is global to the **RadMenu** object.
 You can't use separate methods on the Web service for different parent menu items.
 >